usnistgov/zero-trust-architecture/_sources/index.rst

 While NIST and the NCCoE address goals of improving management of cybersecurity and privacy risk through outreach and application of standards and best practices, it is the stakeholder's responsibility to fully perform a risk assessment to include the current threat, vulnerabilities, likelihood of a compromise, and the impact should the threat be realized before adopting cybersecurity measures such as this recommendation.

 National Institute of Standards and Technology Special Publication 1800-35, Natl.
 Inst.
 Stand.
 Technol.
 Spec.
 Publ.
-1800-35, (December 2024), CODEN: NSPUE2
+1800-35, (June 2025), CODEN: NSPUE2

+**NIST TECHNICAL SERIES POLICIES**

+`Copyright, Use, and Licensing Statements <https://www.nist.gov/nist-research-library/nist-publications>`__

+`NIST Technical Series Publication Identifier Syntax <https://www.nist.gov/system/files/documents/2022/04/01/PubID_Syntax_NIST_TechPubs.pdf>`__

+**AUTHOR ORCID IDS**

+Oliver Borchert: 0009-0006-1880-0542

+Gema Howell: 0000-0002-0428-5045

+Alper Kerman: 0009-0000-5880-8369

+Scott Rose: 0000-0002-3105-7427

+Murugiah Souppaya: 0000-0002-8055-8527

+Karen Scarfone: 0000-0001-6334-9486

+William Barker: 0000-0002-4113-8861

 **FEEDBACK**

-You can view or download the initial public draft guide at the `NCCoE ZTA project page <https://www.nccoe.nist.gov/projects/implementing-zero-trust-architecture>`__.
+You can view or download the final guide at the `NCCoE ZTA project page <https://www.nccoe.nist.gov/projects/implementing-zero-trust-architecture>`__.

-NIST used an agile process to make updates available as new example solutions were added.
-With this initial public draft, all example solutions are complete.
-We are now asking for feedback on this initial public draft.

-Please submit comments by completing the comment template spreadsheet posted on the `NCCoE ZTA project page <https://www.nccoe.nist.gov/projects/implementing-zero-trust-architecture>`__ and emailing it to nccoe-zta-project@list.nist.gov.

-Public comment period: December 4, 2024 through January 31, 2025
+Comments on this publication may be submitted to: nccoe-zta-project@list.nist.gov.

 All comments are subject to release under the Freedom of Information Act.